-When the DSL is absent, the deputy DSL, Linda Edwards, Deputy Head, will act as cover.
+When the DSL is absent, the deputy DSLs, Linda Tritton, Deputy Head, or Matt Jex, Year 5 Team Leader, will act as cover.

-The DSL & Deputy DSL will be given the time, funding, training, resources and support to:
+The DSL & Deputy DSLs will be given the time, funding, training, resources and support to:

-- Provide advice and support to other staff on child welfare and child protection matters; - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - · Contribute to the assessment of children; - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly; - Have a good understanding of harmful sexual behaviour; - Have a good understanding of the filtering and monitoring systems and processes in place at our school.
+- Provide advice and support to other staff on child welfare and child protection matters; - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children; - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly; - Have a good understanding of harmful sexual behaviour; - Have a good understanding of the filtering and monitoring systems and processes in place at our school.